aymanaamin/aymanamin/content/publication/2019-NonlinearEgyMarket2.md

 +++
 abstract = "In this paper we adapt nonlinear dynamic tools from the chaos theory to study the characteristics of the major Egyptian stock market indices, e.g. EGX 30.
-In particular, we use Brock-Dechert-Scheinkman (BDS) test to detect the nonlinearity and the rescaled range (R/S) analysis investigate the fractality and long term memory for the EGX30 series."
+In particular, we use Brock-Dechert-Scheinkman (BDS) test to detect the nonlinearity and the rescaled range (R/S) analysis to investigate the fractality and long term memory for the EGX 30 series."

 authors = ["Eman Talaat", "El-Houssainy A.Rady", "Ayman A. Amin"]